Ashmin-Bhujel/cs50-2025/00-intro/README.md

 - ASCII stands for `American Standard Code for Information Interchange`.

-- We can represent alphabetical letter or number using binary so that humans can read and understand it by assigning those alphabetical letters and numbers a binary value. e.g. We can assign uppercase letter `A` a binary value of `01000001` which is number `65` in decimal.
+- We can represent alphabetical letters or numbers using binary values. e.g. We can assign uppercase letter `A` a binary value of `01000001` which is number `65` in decimal.

-- In ASCII we can use `8 bits` to represent these data.
+- In ASCII we can use `8 bits` to represent these binary values.

-- It supports 2 raised to the power of 8 i.e. `256` different data values with binary.
+- It supports 2 raised to the power of 8 i.e. `256` different binary values.

 ### Unicode